Soumyadip010/PhoneBook/Readme.md

         java -cp out/production/PhoneBook main

-📌 Notes
+📌 Notes:-<br>
-    Ensure Oracle Database is running before starting the app.
+    Ensure Oracle Database is running before starting the app.<br>
-    The application stores contact numbers as BigDecimal to handle very large values.
+    The application stores contact numbers as BigDecimal to handle very large values.<br>
-    UI is minimal as it's based on AWT but functionally complete.
+    UI is minimal as it's based on AWT but functionally complete.<br>